UltraEngine/Documentation/Programming Reference/C++/Object/Self.md

 # Object::Self
-This is the equivalent to calling C++ this inside a class method, except it will return a safe shared pointer.
+This is the equivalent to calling the C++ "this" keyword inside a class method, except it will return a safe shared pointer.

 ### Syntax